 2. if the merit increase period is completed during the second week of a pay period the increase will be effective with the start of the next pay period.

 Workers who are rejected during the probationary period and revert to their former classification shall return to the salary anniversary date held in the former class unless otherwise determined by the Human Resources Director.
 The salary anniversary date for a worker shall not be affected by a transfer, downward reclassification or a demotion.

 A permanent worker accepting provisional employment in a higher or different class in the County Classified Service, who reverts to the former classification, shall retain the salary anniversary date in the former class on the same basis as if there had been no such provisional appointment.

 Upon recommendation of the appointing authority and approval by the Human Resources Director, provisional, temporary and extra-help workers shall be advanced to the next higher step in the salary schedule upon completion of the periods of service prescribed in this Section, provided that their service has been satisfactory.
 Also, continuous service in provisional, temporary, or extra-help capacity shall be added to service in a regular established position for the purpose of determining a worker’s salary anniversary date, eligibility for salary increases, as well as vacation and sick leave accrual.

-However, such service may not be added if it preceded a period of over 28 consecutive calendar days during which the worker was not in a pay status, except by approval of the Human Resources Director or except when the worker is absent from his/her position by reason of an injury or disease for which he/she is entitled to and currently receiving Workers’ Compensation benefits.
+However, such service may not be added if it preceded a period of over 28 consecutive calendar days during which the worker was not in a pay status, except by approval of the Human Resources Director or except when the worker is absent from their position by reason of an injury or disease for which they are entitled to and currently receiving Workers’ Compensation benefits.